 - Developing and sustaining natural curiosity?
 In a school world driven by testing outcomes?
 No way.
 Curiosity has almost no place in schools today.
 It’s all conformity, prep for the test, and performance outcomes.

 - Developing a problem solving attitude and learning how to work with others?
 Maybe.
 There are a lot of problems to solve in school today.
 Bullies, substance abuse, and how to ace the standardized tests.
 There are so many better ways to develop a problem-solving attitude that doesn’t involve fighting for your mental and physical health in the halls of schools.

-It involves watching, listening, strewing, and engaging when the time is right.
-My observation is that unschooling requires more of the parent whether it is the spiritual, emotional, or intellectual.
+Relaxed homeschooling involves watching, listening, guiding, strewing, and engaging when the time is right.
+Even though the word “relaxed” is in the name, my experience is that relaxed homeschooling requires more of the parent whether it is the spiritual, emotional, or intellectual.
 It is definitely not for the lazy or disinterested parent.

 One of the things I admire about my husband is that David will teach himself whatever he wants to learn.
 He thoroughly enjoys the process of figuring things out.

-We’re a problem-solving family.
-We say this frequently.
+We’re a problem-solving family and we say this frequently.
 We encourage Caroline to fail.
 We point out when we fail.
 We share with her when we figure something out and celebrate loudly as a family when one of us comes to the end of a long struggle in solving a problem.